MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/availability-replica-is-disconnected.md

     ```

--	The connection endpoint has been deleted or has not been started.
+-	The connection endpoint has been deleted or hasn't been started.

 	Run the following command if the mirroring endpoint exits and is started.